Alethio/ethereum-lite-explorer/README.md

   Update `.env.local` file and set `VUE_APP_NODE_URL` to your Infura endpoint.

-- have a choice of infura networks and be able to swith between them
+- have a choice of infura networks and be able to switch between them
   From the control panel obtain your Infura Project ID

   Update `.env.local` file and set `VUE_APP_INFURA_PROJECT_ID` to your project id to get a dropdown of all the available Infura networks.